-Your CV is often the first impression that an employer you get of you.
+Your CV is often the first impression that an employer receives of you.
 So, it is important that it’s the best possible reflection of you.
-In this CV Writing Guide, we will everything you need to ensure your CV secures an interview.
+In this CV Writing Guide, we will provide everything you need to ensure your CV secures an interview.

 You have a matter of seconds to engage with the reader and captivate them to continue reading.
 All too often a CV is discarded to the bottom of the pile because they didn’t put the relevant information in the face of the reader.

 Unfortunately, there isn’t a set way to write a CV as your experience is unique and the roles that you apply to will vary.
 However, they all follow a similar structure, all you need to do is tailor it to each role.

 In this CV Writing Guide, we will cover these key areas:

 - What Should I Include In My CV?

 - Formatting Tips To Consider When Writing A CV

 - Making Your CV Stand Out To Employers

 - What Not To Include When Writing A CV